-Announcement Type: Modification 01 Modification 02

-Funding Opportunity No. DE-FOA-0003405

-CFDA Number 81.135
+Announcement Type: Initial Announcement-Modification 01 Funding Opportunity No. DE-FOA-0003405 CFDA Number 81.135

-Funding Opportunity Announcement (FOA) Issue Date: July 11, 2024 First Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, August 2, 2024 Submission Deadline for Concept Papers: 9:30 AM ET, August 13, 2024 Second Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, TBD October 21, 2024 Submission Deadline for Full Applications: 9:30 AM ET, TBD October 30, 2024 Submission Deadline for Replies to Reviewer Comments: 5 PM ET, TBD November 22, 2024 Expected Date for Selection Notifications: TBD December 2024 Total Amount to Be Awarded Approximately \$36 million, subject to the availability of appropriated funds to be shared between FOAs DE-FOA-0003405 and DE-FOA-0003408.
+Funding Opportunity Announcement (FOA) Issue Date: July 11, 2024 First Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, August 2, 2024 Submission Deadline for Concept Papers: 9:30 AM ET, August 13, 2024 Second Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, TBD Submission Deadline for Full Applications: lications: 9:30 AM ET, TBD Submission Deadline for Replies to Reviewer Comments: 5 PM ET, TBD Expected Date for Selection Notifications: January 2025 Total Amount to Be Awarded Approximately \$36 million, subject to the availability of appropriated funds to be shared between FOAs DE-FOA-0003405 and DE-FOA-0003408.
 Anticipated Awards ARPA-E may issue one, multiple, or no awards under this FOA.
 The Federal share of awards may vary between \$1 million and \$10 million.

 - For eligibility criteria, see Section III.A of the FOA. - For cost share requirements under this FOA, see Section III.B of the FOA. - To apply to this FOA, Applicants must register with and submit application materials through ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/Registration.aspx).
 For detailed guidance on using ARPA-E eXCHANGE, see Section IV.H.1 of the FOA. - Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline. - Awards made under this funding opportunity will be subject to revised Guidance for Federal Financial Assistance, effective October 1, 2024.
-More information about the updated guidance is available here: https://www.federalregister.gov/documents/2024/04/22/2024-07496/guidance-for-federal-financial-assistance.
+Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline. - For detailed guidance on compliance and responsiveness criteria, see Sections III.C.1 through III.C.4 of the FOA.